Marcos Rojo: Boca Juniors

 On 2 February 2021, Rojo returned to Argentina once again to sign for Boca Juniors for an undisclosed fee.
 ESPN later reported that he heard about the transfer via social media.
 Rojo scored the opening goal in the 2022 Copa de la Liga Profesional final, a 3–0 win over Tigre on 11 May.
 On 12 October, he suffered a right-knee ligament injury similar to one he experienced with Manchester United in 2017; he was ruled out for seven to eight months.
 In 2023, after leading Boca through the knockout stages of Copa Libertadores, he missed the final after getting sent off during the semifinals against Palmeiras.
 They were beaten 2–1 in the final by Fluminense.

 After some controversies in his last time with Boca Juniors (including a decision attributed to manager Miguel Ángel Russo to separate him from the senior squad), Rojo finally cancelled his contract with the club in August 2025.

 Racing Club

 On 10 August 2025, Rojo signed a one-year contract with Racing Club.
+He was assigned a shirt with the name "Marcos R.", as his surname is the Spanish word for red, the colour of Avellaneda derby rivals Independiente.